-\Due to DHS regulations, the Davenport School's Statewide Voluntary Preschool Programs do not have a stock EpiPen available.
+Due to DHS regulations, St Paul Lutheran Preschool does not have a stock EpiPen available.
 If your student requires an EpiPen, you must provide it to the school.

-Special Dietary Requirements:
+Special Dietary Requirements

 If at any time your child requires a diet different from what we serve, we must have written documentation of this need from your child's physician.
 This requires the form entitled Diet Modification Request Form to be completed and returned to the school.
 The diet restriction must be due to a medical reason and not a family/personal preference.
 An exception will be made for families who wish to substitute water for 100% fruit juice.
 A form will be required for this exception as well.